Open Webui

 Limitations

-• As a self-hosted tool, users are responsible for their own infrastructure, scaling, and maintenance.
+• As a self-hosted tool, you are responsible for infrastructure, scaling, and maintenance.

 12-month cost